 Client Configuration

-The SDK provides two client types: synchronous (CredoAI) and asynchronous (AsyncCredoAI).
+The Python SDK provides two client types: synchronous (CredoAI) and asynchronous (AsyncCredoAI).
 Choose based on your application's needs.

 from credoai import CredoAI